Lost Lives Blues

 Leaving the Illinois State Capitol around noon, we headed over a few blocks to look for some lunch.
 Planning to try a nearby restaurant we had seen on Yelp, we parked on S. 6th Street.
 But before we could cross the street, we saw a local woman getting into her car parked behind us.
 She was carrying a take-out drink cup and looked happy, so we impulsively asked her to recommend a good place to eat nearby.

-On Old Capitol Plaza, near the building that served as Lincoln's Springfield law office, Mrs. Lincoln straightens his tie. |
+On Old Capitol Plaza, near the location of Lincoln's law office, Mrs. Lincoln straightens his tie. |

 As we left Springfield, headed north toward Minnesota, it became clear to us that we must drive to Des Moines first and check out the Iowa State Capitol.
 So much had been said about it on our tour of the Illinois statehouse, our curiosity was stoked.
 And Des Moines was less than 200 miles off our planned route.